japila-books/spark-sql-internals/docs/CatalogFileIndex.md

   dataFilters: Seq[Expression]): Seq[PartitionDirectory]
 ----

-NOTE: `listFiles` is part of the link:FileIndex.adoc#listFiles[FileIndex] contract.
+NOTE: `listFiles` is part of the FileIndex.md#listFiles[FileIndex] contract.

-`listFiles` <<filterPartitions, lists the partitions>> for the input partition filters and then requests them for the link:PartitioningAwareFileIndex.adoc#listFiles[underlying partition files].
+`listFiles` <<filterPartitions, lists the partitions>> for the input partition filters and then requests them for the PartitioningAwareFileIndex.md#listFiles[underlying partition files].

 === [[inputFiles]] `inputFiles` Method